RealWhyKnot/discord-mobile-idle/README.md

 Shows you as idle on Discord while you're on your phone.

-Discord puts a phone icon on your avatar when you're on mobile, but it won't change your status, so I wrote this.

 ## Before you use this

 This drives a **user account** with a user token, not a bot account.
-Discord's Terms of Service prohibit automating user accounts, and doing so can get your account terminated.
-I run it on my own account, but use this at your own risk.
+Discord's Terms of Service prohibit automating user accounts.
+Use this at your own risk.

 Your token is equivalent to your password, keep it safe.